FuzzyBearBTC/peertipbot/README.md

-# It's dogetipbot!
+# It's peertipbot!

 ## Introduction

-dogetipbot is a fork of vindimy's ALTcointip bot, found at __https://github.com/vindimy/altcointip__
+peertipbot is a fork of vindimy's ALTcointip bot, found at __https://github.com/vindimy/altcointip__

 This is the version that's currently running on reddit at __http://www.reddit.com/r/dogetipbot/wiki/index__

 v2 is being developed, but this is stable (for now). only minor patches will be added on to this repo as bugs are squashed.

-note that this bot only accepts dogecoins.
+note that this bot only accepts peercoins.

 The instructions below are from ALTcointip, but the instructions are the same.
 Cheers!